noblecloud/WeatherUnits/README.md

     def _foot(self):
         return self.changeScale(self._Scale.Foot)

-    # This function is called to convert from Imperial to Metric.
+    # This function is called to convert from ImperialLength to MetricLength.
 Once its
-    # converted to Metric, changeScale() is called within the Metric class
+    # converted to MetricLength, changeScale() is called within the MetricLength class
     # to get to the final unit.
     def _meter(self):
         return self._foot() * 0.3048

 @BaseUnit
-class Foot(Imperial):
+class Foot(ImperialLength):
     _unit = 'ft'

-@UnitSystem
+@Dimension
-class Metric(Length):
+class MetricLength(Length):

     class _Scale(Scale):
         Millimeter = 1